The links between hormonal balance, detoxification,

 calcium and magnesium.
 Many of these everyday nutrients are part of

 the detox process.

-if you are suffering from hormonal, adrenal or neurotransmitter imbalances that
+suffering from hormonal, adrenal or neurotransmitter imbalances that cause your

-cause your body to hold onto excess weight.
+body to hold onto excess weight.
+Get started now.

 5. Subtract toxins from your home.
 Keep a houseplant